Greg LeMond: 1987–1988: Shooting accident and recovery

 LeMond had planned to defend his title in the 1987 Tour de France with La Vie Claire, but he was unable to participate.
 Earlier that year, while riding in the Tirreno–Adriatico spring tune-up race, LeMond fell and fractured his left wrist.
 He returned to the United States to recover from the injury.
-The week before returning to Europe, he went turkey hunting on a ranch co-owned by his father in Lincoln, California.
-LeMond was with Rodney Barber and Patrick Blades, his uncle and brother-in-law.
+The week before returning to Europe, LeMond went turkey hunting on a ranch co-owned by his father in Lincoln, California.
+LeMond was with Rodney Barber and Patrick Blades, his uncle, and brother-in-law.
 The trio had become separated when Blades, who heard movement behind him, turned and fired through a bush.
 The movement had come from LeMond, who was hit in his back and right side with approximately 60 pellets.
-LeMond's injuries were life-threatening, but a police helicopter was already airborne near the scene and transported LeMond on a 15-minute air medical flight to the Medical Center at University of California-Davis.
+LeMond's injuries were life-threatening, but a police helicopter was already airborne near the scene and transported LeMond on a 15-minute air medical flight to the Medical Center at University of California, Davis.
 LeMond was taken for emergency surgery.
 He had suffered a pneumothorax to his right lung and extensive bleeding, having lost some 65 percent of his blood volume.
 A physician informed LeMond later that he had been within 20 minutes of bleeding to death.
-The operation saved his life, but four months later he developed a small bowel obstruction due to adhesions that had formed following the shooting.
+The operation saved his life, but four months later LeMond developed a small bowel obstruction due to adhesions that had formed following the shooting.
 He underwent another surgery to relieve the obstruction and take down the adhesions.
 Concerned that his team would drop him if they knew the shooting accident required a second surgery, LeMond asked the surgeons to remove his appendix at the same time.
-He then informed his team that he had had his appendix removed, but the rest of the story was left somewhat vague.
+LeMond then informed his team that he had had his appendix removed, but the rest of the story was left somewhat vague.
 The events effectively ended his 1987 season, and in October he announced he would return to serious competition the following February, with the Dutch PDM team.

 With 35 shotgun pellets still in his body, including three in the lining of his heart and five more embedded in his liver, LeMond attempted to return to racing in 1988.
 His comeback was hampered by over-training which resulted in tendonitis in his right shin requiring surgery.
-He missed the Tour for the second year running.
+LeMond missed the Tour for the second year running.
 Tensions in the relationship between LeMond and PDM were aggravated when LeMond discovered that doping was going on at the PDM squad.
 The result was that LeMond moved from PDM, one of the strongest teams in the peloton, to ADR, a team based in Belgium.
 The team was co-sponsored by Coors Light for American races.
 The deal was completed on New Year's Eve, just hours before LeMond would have been legally obliged to ride another season for the Dutch team.
 Joining the Belgian ADR squad allowed LeMond to continue to compete, but with teammates like Johan Museeuw who were better suited to riding Classics than Grand Tours.